learn-co-curriculum/dsc-basic-time-series-models/README.md

 ![png](index_files/index_7_0.png)

-More on random walk can be found [here](https://machinelearningmastery.com/gentle-introduction-random-walk-times-series-forecasting-python/) (to read up to where autocorrelation is covered).
+More on random walk can be found [here](https://machinelearningmastery.com/gentle-introduction-random-walk-times-series-forecasting-python/).

-## A Random Walk with a drift
+## A Random Walk with a Drift

-An extension of the Random Walk model is a so-called "Random Walk with a Drift", specified as follows:
+An extension of the random walk model is a so-called "random walk with a drift", specified as follows:

-$$\large Y_t = c+ Y_{t-1} + \epsilon_t$$
+$$\large Y_t = c + Y_{t-1} + \epsilon_t$$

-Here, there is a drift parameter $c$ steering in a certain direction!
-You'll get more insight in what a Random Walk model looks like in the lab that follows!
+Here, there is a drift parameter $c$, steering in a certain direction!
+You'll get more insight in what a random walk model looks like in the lab that follows!

 ## Summary

-Great, you now know how a Random Walk and Moving Average model work.
-In the next lab, you'll practice your knowledge!
+Great, you now know how white noise and random walk models work.
+In the next lab, you'll practice this knowledge to build these models from scratch!